 Día de Los Muertos recognizes death as a natural part of the human experience: a continuum with birth, childhood and adulthood.
 On Día de Los Muertos, the dead are also a part of our community, awakened from their eternal sleep to be in spirit with loved ones here on earth.

-For twelve years, I've organized an event which invites Mexican families and communities across the state to come together to celebrate Día de Los Muertos.
+For 13 years, I've organized an event which invites Mexican families and communities across the state to come together to celebrate Día de Los Muertos.
 The event is hosted by Rhode Island Latino Arts (RILA), where I am the Executive Director.
 Because I am of Mexican heritage, I do this as a way to educate the general public about the true meaning of this celebration, mainly emphasizing that it is NOT the Mexican Halloween!

 As part of RILA’s programming, we typically invite musicians and dancers from the Mexican community in Rhode Island to perform for a night of festivities.
 This year, we will have mariachis, calavera-making activities, and we will end the night by inviting community members to pay homage to lost loved ones with a procession through the cemetery.